zermolax/mambu-project/codebase.md

 This is a binary file of the type: Image

+# public\images\leaf-decoration.png

+This is a binary file of the type: Image

 # public\images\kids-book.png

 This is a binary file of the type: Image

+# public\images\flower-decoration.png

+This is a binary file of the type: Image

+# public\fonts\TrajanPro-Regular.woff2

+This is a binary file of the type: Binary

 # components\layout\Layout.tsx